lukesherwood/beerfinda/README.md

 Home Page:

 - get rid of carousel, just do a grid with 3 across on desktop screen. i will only send 3 or 6 from api response
-- width under 386 pixels causes "how it works" to go out of screen

-  Beers, Breweries, Merchants:

-- cards have sharp top corners like the bottom corners

   Beers:

 - newest and oldest ordering doesnt work when signed in

-  Beer Individual:

-- buy now button on the where to buy section weirdly positioned
-- brewer link is broken when brewer has non alphanumeric characters. use 'brewer_link' instead of 'brewer_name' from api to build url

-  Profile Update:

-- needs required asterisk \* next to the update beer search part

-  General Responsiveness:

-- when viewing on Ipad Mini navbar truncated

-What im currently working on: - Identifying when beer is on special so can notify users - Multipack flag on in stock to help with comparison of prices - Fresh Hop filter - Zero Percent filter - ABV ordering for beers - Number of beers ordering for merchants

 - add button to like a beer ie add to your beers-liked array
   - if logged in, show button.